-The Bachelor in Social Work Online Degree prepares students for generalist practice with individuals, families, groups, communities, and organizations.
+The Bachelor of Science major in Social Work prepares students for generalist practice with individuals, families, groups, communities, and organizations.
 The degree in social work engages students in a real-world approach and close mentoring relationships that foster professional development.

 This bachelor's degree provides grounding in social work knowledge, values, and competency skills, with an emphasis on evidence-based practice.
 The social work major requires knowledge about human behavior and the social environment, social welfare policy and services, multicultural social work, human diversity, social and economic justice, social work ethical standards, strengths-based practice, and research.